Q: What are the requirements for the major?

 No. Connecticut College does not offer a business major and the economics department does not offer business courses.
 Therefore, a business course does not fulfill requirements for the economics major.

 Many students do, nonetheless, take accounting and related courses at the U.S. Coast Guard Academy or other institutions, but they do not use them to fulfill economics major requirements.

 Q: Although I can't use business courses to fulfill the requirements of the major is there some place I can take a business course anyway?

 With some planning, students can take accounting courses at the Academic Resource Center on our campus and business courses at the U.S. Coast Guard Academy.
 You can find information on accounting courses You should first contact the Registrar at the USCGA, Mary Crevier, associate registrar, (860) 701-6725, to get a list of courses, since they do not publish it on their website.
 If you are approved to take the course, she will sign two approval forms, one for the USCGA and one to be delivered to the Office of the Registrar at Connecticut College.

 Then you need to complete the "Course Exception Form" available from the Office of the Registrar or in DegreeWorks.

 Q: Can I substitute a second 400-level course for the required 300-level course?

 Q: What courses will count for the required economics course for the IR major?

-See the online course brochure for the Government/International Relations department.
+See the online course brochure under the Government/International Relations department website.